 2014 marks the 20th Anniversary of the Hot Rod Power Tour and we’re proud to say we finally made it to one and didn’t just show up at one or two stops, we are official Long Haul members and when it was all over, we made a Cannonball Run from Wisconsin to Washington which was actually 300 miles further than the entire Power Tour which took all week to complete!

-Starting out in Charlotte, NC at the insane looking 4 lane ZMax Dragway, the kickoff was enormous with a car show including everyone going on Power Tour as well as drag racing and an autocross sponsored by Hotchkis.
+Starting out in Charlotte, NC at the insane looking 4 lanes ZMax Dragway, the kickoff was enormous with a car show including everyone going on Power Tour as well as drag racing and an autocross sponsored by Hotchkis.
 This was the perfect venue with miles of pavement.
-The drivers meeting and send off was at the same spot the next morning where Hot Rod Magazine Editor in Chief, David Freiburger gave us some advice, an inspiring speech, some funny stories, wished us luck and sent us off headed for Tennessee.
+The driver’s meeting and send-off were at the same spot the next morning where Hot Rod Magazine Editor in Chief, David Freiburger gave us some advice, an inspiring speech, some funny stories, wished us luck, and sent us off headed for Tennessee.

 At the end of every day’s drive, we wound up in a new town in a new state where we typically overwhelmed the infrastructure and caused total gridlock working our way from the highway to that evening’s show.
-Show venues ranged from two different drag strips in North Carolina and Ohio, a two mile long riverside street in downtown Charleston, West Virginia, a couple fairgrounds, the banks of the Mississippi River complete with a riverboat casino and even a golf course!
+Show venues ranged from two different drag strips in North Carolina and Ohio, a two-mile-long riverside street in downtown Charleston, West Virginia, a couple of fairgrounds, the banks of the Mississippi River complete with a riverboat casino, and even a golf course!